 Suppose you have obtained data that describes the percentage change in population by county, and you want to generate some population growth maps based on this information.
 As long as the population data is stored in a table in your database and shares a common field with your layer, you can join it to your geographic features and use any of the additional fields to symbolize, label, query, or analyze the layer's features.

 Typically, you'll join a table of data to a layer based on the value of a field that can be found in both tables.
 The name of the field does not have to be the same, but the data type must be the same; you join numbers to numbers, strings to strings, and so on.
-You can perform a join by using the Add Join geoprocessing tool.
+You can perform a join using the Add Join geoprocessing tool.
 When performing an attribute join, the joined fields are dynamically added to the existing table.
-Field properties, such as aliases, visibility, and number formatting, are maintained when a join is added or removed.
+Field properties—such as aliases, visibility, and number formatting—are maintained when a join is added or removed.

 Depending on how your data is organized, you may want to start by summarizing the data in your table before you join it to a layer.
 When you summarize a table, a new static table containing the summary statistics is derived.
 During this process, you can create various summary statistics including count, average, sum, minimum, and maximum.
 For example, suppose you want to create a population map by state instead of county, but the data you have is organized by county.
-By summarizing the county data by state—in this example, finding the total sum for each state population—and then joining that newly created output table to a state layer allows for the desired population map by state to then be created.
+By summarizing the county data by state—in this example, finding the total sum for each state population—and then joining that newly created output table to a state layer, you can create a population map by state.